Shanxi: Transportation

-The transport infrastructure in Shanxi is highly developed.
-There are many important national highways and railways that connect the province with neighboring provinces.
+Shanxi has eight civil airports, 147,700 km of highways, including 6,446 km of expressways.
+Total railway track in operation is 6,489 km, including 1,347 km of high-speed rail.

 Road

 Shanxi's road hub is in the capital, Taiyuan.
 The major highways in province form a road network connecting all the counties.
 Examples of major highways are: